anmalkov/minerkeeper/README.md

 * Sending a summary report of your farm every X hours
 * Sending all of the notifications to the e-mail address and/or to Telegram Messenger
 * Full Russification of the interface and for all of the notifications
+* Checking and sending a notification if there is a new version of MinerKeeper available

 ## Version history